pippyn/icloud3/Readme.md

 *Note:* If you are a long way from home, it probably doesn't make sense to use the Waze distance.
 You probably don't have any automations that would be triggered from that far away.

+**travel_time_factor**
+When using Waze and the distance from your current location to home is more than 3 kilometers/miles, the polling interval is calculated by multiplying the driving time to home by the `travel_time_factor`.
+*Default: .75*

+*Note:* Using the default value, the next update will be 3/4 of the time it takes to drive home from your current location.
+The one after that will be 3/4 of the time from that point.
+The result is a smaller interval as you get closer to home and a larger one as you get furthet away.

 ### ABOUT YOUR ICLOUD ACCOUNT